VIP Brother season 7

 VIP Brother 7, also known as VIP Brother: 100% напудрен (lit.
 100% powdered) was the seventh season of the Bulgarian reality television series VIP Brother, hosted by Niki Kanchev.
 The show launched on 13 September 2015 on Nova TV.
 Niki Kanchev and Aleksandra Sarchadjieva were the main presenters.
 It concluded 62 days later on 13 November 2015.
 Georgi "Gino" Tashev won with Ernestina Shinova as the runner-up.

 Housemates

-12 Housemates entered the House on Day 1.
+13 Housemates entered the House on Day 1.
 They were joined by 3 other Housemates on Day 2.

 Deyan

 Deyan Topalski is a sportsman.
 He entered the house on Day 1 and was the third evicted on Day 23.

 Ernestina

 Ernestina Shinova is an actress.
 Her husband Andrey Slabakov entered the VIP Brother 3 in 2009 as a guest star.
 She entered the house on Day 1 and finished second in the finale on Day 62.

 Georgi

-Georgi Tashev "Gino Biancalana" - "White wool" is a businessman.
+Georgi Tashev "Gino Biancalana" is a businessman.
 He entered the house on Day 2 on the village (Old House), where the finalists of the previous Big Brother 5 season stayed.
 He eventually was allowed to enter the main house (New House), to join the main group of housemates and became a winner on Day 62.